 The cover of the present part shows men working aloft in the Swedish four-masted barque Abraham Rydberg.
 Built at Glasgow in 1892 by C. Connell & Co, her registered tonnage is 2,345 gross.
 She was originally called Hawaiian Isles, and this was changed to Star of Greenland before she was renamed Abraham Rydberg.
 The vessel is fitted as a first-class training ship, and is now engaged in the Australian grain trade.

 Beautiful and rare pearls have long been a magnet to adventurers, beckoning them on to deeds of endurance and courage.
 One of the most hazardous occupations known, pearl-diving is still carried on in some parts of the world as in early times.
 Modern methods have been applied extensively; but good pearls are still rare, despite the world-wide activities of the pearling fleets.
-The article is by Sidney Howard.

 This vessel is representative of the most up-to-date practice in steam trawler design.
 The ship, which is named White Pioneer, was built in 1935 in Aberdeen and engined on the Tyne.
 She operates generally from the port of North Shields.

 The career of the clipper Dreadnought is a stirring chronicle of romance and recklessness on the Atlantic.
 The clipper may be regarded as representing the high-water mark of Atlantic sailing vessels.
 Commanded by the famous Samuel Samuels, she had the reputation of never having been passed by a sailing ship in more than a four-knots breeze.
 Her story is one of the finest in the series Speed Under Sail.
-The article was written by Frank Bowen.

 Before a youth may enter the Royal Navy he must pass through the long period of training and discipline necessary for those who would serve under the White Ensign.
 This chapter tells of the many opportunities available and is illustrated by a magnificent colour-plate.
-The article is by Frank Bowen and is the second in the series Going to Sea.